 - If the vaccine is given for employment purposes, the employer should also keep a record.

-The percentage uptake for patients aged 65 years and over in England in 2010/2011 was 73%.
-Vaccine uptake in risk groups aged under 65 years was approximately 50% in England.
-Uptake has been noted to be low in healthcare workers.
+The percentage uptake for patients aged 65 years and over in England in 2013/2014 was 73%.
+Vaccine uptake in risk groups aged under 65 years was approximately 52% in England.

 Storage, presentation and disposal